jkeener/personal-goals/ideas-and-misc/movie-checklist.md

 - Beauty and the Beast (1946)
 - Takedown: The DNA of GSP
 - Jurassic Park
-- Jurassic Park: The Lost Wrold
+- Jurassic Park: The Lost World
-- Jurrasic Park 3
+- Jurassic Park 3
 - Jurassic World
 - The Little Mermaid
 - Beauty and the Beast
 - Escape from LA
 - Hot Fuzz
+- Who Framed Roger Rabbit
+- 2 Fast 2 Furious
+- Finding Dory

 ## May 2016